mozilla/open-leadership-framework/_articles/whitepaper.md

 It takes rigor to practice open leadership and your contributors and communities will hold you accountable for maintaining the openness of your shared work.

+## How is open leadership different?

+In many ways, open leadership is like other forms of good or effective leadership.
+The best leaders find ways to empower people through work, recognition, and experiences that speak to individual and collective needs in fulfilling ways.
+However, open leaders hold themselves accountable to a wider audience of contributors and users than traditional leaders do.
+They:

+- Locate agency, ownership, and recognition within their communities of contributors and users, not only within themselves.
+Their power is the ability to give away power.
+They share authority and decision-making, delegate responsibilities, and mentor community members to the point of their own obsolescence.
+- Help change systems in response to contributors and users' needs.
+Rather than always follow a single approach, they commit to a larger, encompassing, meta-framework that ensures accountability and transparency in whatever systems they create, adopt, or adapt with their communities.
+- Carry a responsibility to share governance, content-creation, and information equitably between themselves and contributors who may be volunteers, rather than staffers, from a variety of professional and local contexts.
+- Open their projects to the widest possible diversity of contributors which requires especially mindful matchmaking, mentoring, and community management.
+- Depend on others to help lead their communities asynchronously, across cultures, geographies, and time zones.
+- Consciously choose to follow the principles, practices, and skills of working open and open leadership as their particular pathway to good, effective, or even great leadership.
+They design, build, and empower their projects and communities for understanding, sharing, and participation and inclusion.
+They use these principles and practices to hold themselves accountable to their contributors and users' feedback and needs in dynamic, transparent ways.

+Open leaders are experts in helping each project meet its community's needs.
+They help others see openness as the abundant presence of the systems and people they need to succeed.

 ## How do individuals benefit from open leadership?

 Contributing to an open community or project can be an altruistic act, but such contributions also carry benefit for the individual.